PhD Scholarships

 Details on terms and conditions of this scholarship can be found here.

-Furthermore, scholarship recipients will be eligible to apply for up to AUD $4,000 project funding over the course of their candidature for approved travel, fieldwork and conference attendance.
+Furthermore, scholarship recipients will be eligible to apply for up to AUD $7,500 research support funding (for example to support fieldwork and conference travel) over the course of their candidature and a host of other MLS initiatives.

 Eligibility